Qualcomm’s next CEO has seen the future of wireless, and (shocker) it’s called 6G

 Fast Company: What do you see as the biggest differences between the Qualcomm you joined in 1995 and the company today?

-Christiano Amon: When I started there were about 3,000 employees, and we didn’t even have half a billion in revenue, but we had this incredible CDMA (code-division multiple access) technology.
+Cristiano Amon: When I started there were about 3,000 employees, and we didn’t even have half a billion in revenue, but we had this incredible CDMA (code-division multiple access) technology.
 I was fortunate enough to join before it was ever launched.
 It was very disruptive for digital communications.
 It was such an incredible company.
 I fell in love with it.
 Fast forward to where we were now.
 Qualcomm has been defining innovation in the world of communication, from 3G to 4G to 5G.
 We’re now we’re in an incredible position that there’s demand for technology, and we can make a difference in every single industry.
 It’s an incredible journey, and while we are now a very large company, we haven’t lost that entrepreneurial spirit.

 I think of founding CEO Irwin Jacobs as the builder, and his successor, Paul Jacobs, as presiding over the massive explosion of smartphones.
 Steve Mollenkopf’s tenure has been marked by legal and shareholder battles.
 What are likely to be the hallmarks of your time as CEO?